MUSIC MARKETING

 * these lists are only relevant to new artists, the more you progress many of these things switch.

 For example, the risk or opportunity cost for a mainstream artist to take the time to play at a local restaurant would be too high and be put on the bad risk list.
-While making a music video would be in the small/good risk category.

 MARKETING AS A NEW ARTIST